Mediterranean Garden in India: Deccan, Rajasthan, and Hill Stations

 Sun: Full sun

-Water: Low - drought tolerant
+Water: Low — drought tolerant; zero tolerance for waterlogging

-Blooms: Winter-spring
+Blooms: November-February

 Bougainvillea